filecoin-project/devgrants/rfps/rfp-reputation-system.md

 As the number of storage miners increases on the network, knowing the quality and reputability of miners on the network becomes an unscalable task for any specific participant.
 Understanding the quality of any given miner can be especially important for storage clients, who may have different requirements about the types of miners with whom they might wish to store their data.

 To address this open challenge, we seek proposals for the development of a reputation system - whereby storage clients and network participants may submit substantiated feedback on storage miners to create a reliable source of truth on the quality of miners offering storage on the Filecoin network.
+In your proposal, please specify how you would approach building this sort of project, i.e. general architectural choices, feature scope, and other related details.

 ## Deliverables